jonessarae/proteomic_tutorials/README.md

 ## SAINTq

+SAINTq is a tool that uses a probabilistic method for scoring bait‐prey interactions against negative controls in affinity purification – mass spectrometry experiments.

+The SAINTq program can be found at this website, https://sourceforge.net/projects/saint-apms/files/.
+The paper describing the program can be found at https://onlinelibrary.wiley.com/doi/full/10.1002/pmic.201500499.

 ### Installation

-The SAINTq program can be found at this website: https://sourceforge.net/projects/saint-apms/files/.

 Click on the green button to download the latest version of the executable.